gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 But what if it turned again?
 It could go *anywhere*.
 The enormity of the thought dizzied her.
-The Staircase Kingdom at the East Pole, or Ruuda in the north, or even further, to Anuvatik---what was to stop them from wandering forever like the fabled Cursed Caravan, caught in its perpetual sandstorm in the depths of the Karaband?
+The Staircase Kingdom at the East Pole, or Ruuda in the north, or even further, to Anuvatik—what was to stop them from wandering forever like the fabled Cursed Caravan, caught in its perpetual sandstorm in the depths of the Karaband?